Questions, Comments, or Corrections? Let us know!

 • Deleted records are saved in GOLD for 90 days.
 If accidentally deleted, child data can be restored within 90 days.
 After 90 days, the data is permanently deleted.

-Accounts for teachers who leave a district must be ‘Disabled’ so the teacher no longer has access to the district online account.
+Profiles for users who leave a district must be ‘Disabled’ so the user no longer has access to the district online account.
 This action maintains all child information.

 USING OUTCOME DATA